selmakcby/selmakocabiyikresume/LLM_SETUP.md

 ## 🚀 Quick Start (No Setup Required)

 The chatbot works immediately with **rule-based responses** - no API keys needed!
 It provides intelligent responses based on Selma's information without any external services.

+**Current Status:** The chatbot is fully functional with rule-based responses.
+Ollama integration is ready but requires a publicly accessible Ollama server to work in production.

 ## 🔧 Current Configuration